 Westminster Theological Seminary, through a world-class faculty with a faithfully Reformed and confessional curriculum, trains students to serve in roles of the global church in the 21st century, including pastors and theologians, to the glory of God.
 As we strive for excellence, each degree program utilizes learning goals to carry out this mission.
 (See the degree program section of Westminster's Academic Catalog for learning goals.)

-Westminster's faculty members hold an annual assessment day to evaluate the effectiveness of each degree program.
-On this day, the faculty assess the results of direct and indirect measures of student learning.
+Westminster's faculty members hold semesterly assessment meetings to evaluate the effectiveness of each degree program.
+Throughout the assessment cycle, the faculty assess the results of direct and indirect measures of student learning.
 These measures include juried reviews of papers; Mentored Ministry evaluations; presbytery surveys; and entering, graduating, and alumni questionnaires, among others.
 The following assessment results reflect Westminster's educational effectiveness.

 Graduates were placed in the following fields: